uvaai/ml1/30 week3/40 Chinese Room/content.md

 data set.

-*Note:* Some of these exampes might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these question.
+*Note:* Some of these exampes might be hard to classify as having understanding or not, and there isn't an obvious right or wrong answer for these questions.
 What is most important, is that your answers show your understand the concepts from Searle's paper and how they might apply to different solutions for the problem of sentiment analysis.